andrewkolos/TimeTrackingUpdateServer/TimeTrackingUpdateServer/EngineeringProcess.md

 when the user selects a category.
 We are going to do this using JavaScript.

-#### Adding TypeScript
-We need to include the transpilation of TypeScript into JavaScript as part of our build process as the browser will not understand TypeScript.
-Follow the instructions here: [https://www.typescriptlang.org/docs/handbook/asp-net-core.html](https://www.typescriptlang.org/docs/handbook/asp-net-core.html).

 ### How to communicate between JS (browser) and C# (server)
 Notice how the client and server communicate over JSON (which is a common format).
 JSON is easy to convert to a native JS object that the browser can work with, but we need some middleware<sup>1</sup> to convert JSON to a C#-friendly object format and vice-versa.
 While we could do this ourselves,